-8.1.4 StoreX Register Settings
+10.1.4 StoreX Register Settings

-Table 8.5: StoreX Register Description (Decimal entry)
+Table 10.5: StoreX Register Description (Decimal entry) - for LED STRIPS

 Bits Name Туре Reset value Description

 9-0 STOREX R/W 255 Defines the width of the cropping video window.
-The width is defined as STOREX + 1
+The width is defined as STOREX + 1.
+It corresponds to the number of pixels in one horizontal line, even when one output drives multiple lines (segmented mode).

 15-10 RESERVED - - Do not change